-One of the nice things about training your body to perfect a certain skill is that if you pay close enough attention to the way your body maneuvers anatomically while performing that skill, you can get a pretty good general idea of the muscles involved that make it happen.
+One of the nice things about training your body to improve a certain skill is that if you pay close enough attention to the way your body maneuvers anatomically while performing that skill, you can gain a better understanding of the muscles involved..

-And, in this article, we are going to list all those muscles involved in the forward golf swing.
-This information is well documented in the DRIVE LONGER with Isometric Training program.
+In this article, we are going to list all those muscles involved in the forward golf swing as also described in the DRIVE LONGER with Isometric Training program.

 The Golf Swing

 The normal golf swing has three basic components:

 2) The forward swing or downswing

 The back swing is like the wind-up in baseball.
 It stretches your muscles and readies them for release during the forward swing.
 The forward swing or “release” part of the golf swing is when 100% of your speed and power is generated.
 This is what will determine your shot distance.
 The follow-through is what a lot of people say defines your “signature” as a golfer … i.e., how you finish your swing defines your commitment to the game.